What Can Be Used To Douse A Fire

 4. Removing Fuel

 If safe to do so, removing the fuel source can be an effective way to extinguish a fire.
-For example, turning off a gas valve or disconnecting an electrical appliance can stop the flow of fuel to the fire.
+As an example, turning off a gas valve or disconnecting an electrical appliance can stop the flow of fuel to the fire.

 • Mechanism: Fuel removal.